Walmer Castle and Gardens (English Heritage)

 Website: Walmer Castle and Gardens (English Heritage) website

-Walmer Castle, situated on the English Channel coast, is a well-maintained garden of 10 acres within a 28-acre estate and is registered as Grade II listed.
+Walmer Castle, situated on the English Channel coast, is a well-maintained garden of 10 acres within a 28-acre estate.
+It is registered as Grade II listed, and in 2024 was the winner of the European Garden Award.
 The Tudor era castle is the home of the Lord Warden of the Cinque Ports and many historic figures of national importance have lived in the Castle, some of whom have had a direct influence on the design of the gardens.

-Trainees based at Walmer work across all aspects of the site, gaining experience in a very varied and diverse historical garden.
+The trainee based at Walmer will work across all aspects of the site, gaining experience in a very varied and diverse historical garden.
+This offers the opportunity to gain skills such as pruning, perennial border maintenance, vegetable and fruit production, wildlife gardening and hedge cutting.

 Placements available: One